alexkenley/vibe-code-checker/ARCHITECTURE.md

 ## Data Flow

-1. User executes `python scan.py <project_path> [-l language]`.
+1. User executes one of the following:
+    *   `python scan.py <project_path> [-l language]` to scan a local directory
+    *   `python scan.py --github <repo_url> [-b branch]` to scan a GitHub repository
+    *   `python scan.py --github <repo_url> --token <token>` to scan a private GitHub repository
+2. If a GitHub repository is specified:
+    *   The script clones the repository to a temporary directory
+    *   For private repositories, it uses the provided token for authentication
+    *   The temporary directory is used as the project path for scanning
-2. The script validates the project path and detects or uses the specified language.
+3. The script validates the project path and detects or uses the specified language.
-3. For each applicable tool:
+4. For each applicable tool:
     *   Checks if the tool is installed and provides feedback if not.
     *   Executes the tool and captures its output.
     *   Saves the raw output to a dedicated file (`raw_<tool>_output.txt`).
-4. A JSON report is generated with:
+5. A JSON report is generated with:
     *   Tool execution summary
     *   References to raw output files
     *   Resource links
-5. The reports are written to the `reports` directory in the target project:
+6. The reports are written to the `reports` directory in the target project:
     *   `vibe_scan_report.json` - JSON report for AI assistants
     *   `raw_<tool>_output.txt` - Raw tool outputs for detailed analysis
+7. If a GitHub repository was cloned, the temporary directory is cleaned up.

 ## Error Handling